People deal with trauma as they are, not as they would like to be.

 Sliding Scale

 Reduced fee services are available on a limited basis.
-Please email me for details.
+I have limited sliding scale availability, please email me for details.
 For people who cannot pay for therapy and are in need of treatment, I recommend the program offered by DMHS (Deconstructing The Mental Health System) .
-I am also listed as a voucher eligible provider for the Washington Therapy Fund Foundation.
+I am also listed as a voucher eligible provider for the Washington Therapy Fund Foundation which would allow you to exchange vouchers for therapy with me.

 Insurance